JuannFerrari/sort_n_params/README.md

 records.sorting_order(order)
 ```

-If your table's name isn't the tableize version of your model you can pass a custom table_name:
+If your table's name isn't the `#table_name` of your model you can pass a custom table_name:
 ```ruby
 records.sorting_order(order, table_name)
 ```